Basic Credit Requirements

 Once a date has been determined, the student should convey this information—along with the names of the committee members—to the Graduate Coordinator at least three weeks before the scheduled date.
 This is necessary so that the Graduate Coordinator may order a Final Dissertation Warrant from the Graduate School.
 The Final Dissertation Warrant is the official document that is signed by the student’s committee and submitted to the Graduate School to indicate that the student has received their PhD.

 The Department considers the physical presence of all committee members during the defense to be in the best interests of the student, since this allows for full scholarly interchange and the most conscientious and rigorous advising of dissertators.
-The Department requires that the candidate and advisor be physically present at the defense.
-Exceptions to this rule can be made only with application to the Director of Graduate Studies, who will consult with the Graduate Committee; such applications must be made well in advance of the scheduled defense date.
-Should other committee members be attending virtually, it is the student’s responsibility to work with the staff of the Instructional Media Center to arrange a secure, reliable means of real-time participation for these committee members.
-This is allowable for up to two committee members (with the exception of the student’s advisor) without consultation with the Graduate Committee.
-In cases in which a committee member agrees to a defense date and fails to attend, the defense can and should proceed, with additional consultation between the student, advisor, and absent member at a later date.
+The expectation for the dissertation defense is that it will take place in person in Vilas Hall, with at least the student and the advisor present.
+That said, when factoring in the timing of the defense, availability of the participants, etc., exceptions and accommodations for virtual defenses can be made at the area level.
+It is the student’s responsibility to work with the staff of the Instructional Media Center to arrange a secure, reliable means of real-time participation for any virtual/remote committee members.
 Students are responsible for booking the room for the defense.
 Graduate Committee policy is that students not bring food or drink for committee members.
-Students leaving the room at any time must bring their belongings with them.
 Dissertation defenses may not be recorded, unless an exception has been approved in writing at an earlier date by each committee member.